soerenwolfers/smolyak/README.rst

 As special cases, it includes integration and interpolation on sparse grids, as well as multilevel and multi-index algorithms. for stochastic collocation.

-For an overview, see the paper:
+For an overview, check out

    Tempone R., Wolfers S. (2017). `Smolyak's algorithm: A powerful black box for the acceleration of scientific computations`__.